LiberTEM/LiberTEM/docs/publications/udfpaper/udfpaper.rst

 TODO merge with Karina's text

-In a common approach for strain mapping, the approximate position of diffraction disks or spots is determined for an entire dataset, then their actual position is refined with subpixel accuracy in each frame, and finally a best fit for an affine transformation from average to actual position of the spot is determined that is an indication for the strain of the material.
+In a common approach for strain mapping, the positions of diffraction disks or spots are refined with subpixel accuracy in each frame, and  a best fit for an affine transformation from average to actual position of the spot is determined that is an indication for the strain of the material.